CurveDocs/curve-docs/docs/integration/address-provider.md

 !!!warning "Contract Upgradability"
     The `AddressProvider` contract is managed by an `admin` who is currently an individual at Curve, rather than the Curve DAO[^1].
-This **admin has the ability to update or add new IDs** within the contract.
+This **admin has the ability to update, add or remove new IDs** within the contract.
 When integrating this contract into systems or relying on it for critical components, it is essential to consider that these **IDs and their associated addresses can be modified at any time**.

     [^1]: Reasoning: Due to the nature of the contract (it does not hold any user funds or has any monetary influence), it is not considered a crucial contract.
 It should only be used as a pure informational source.
 Additionally, the Curve ecosystem changes very rapidly and therefore requires fast updates for such a contract.
 Always putting up a DAO vote to change IDs would not be feasible.